-B. Handmade Wellbeing - Collaborative learning in craft and welfare interfaces interfaces.
+Handmade Wellbeing is a handbook based on the experiences gained in an Erasmus+ (KA2 Adult Education) project 'Handmade Wellbeing - Collaborative learning in craft and welfare interfaces'.
 This example was chosen because this practice is a result of international cooperation so it has already a broader influence than just on national level and has proven practical output.
 It is meant to serve educators, students and staff in arts, crafts and culture as well as in health and social services on local, national and international levels.